Cleveland Browns fans are known as some of America's most enthusiastic and loyal - no matter how the team performs on the field.

 As one of the country's oldest football franchises, The Browns kicked off their first season in 1946.
 The early days were sweet.
 And, over the years, the team won eight league championships and sent 16 players into the Professional Football Hall of Fame.

 Former Browns owner Art Modell moved the franchise to Baltimore in 1996, leaving Cleveland without an NFL team for three years.

-But they're back and the good news is that this has left locals with an awesome sense of gratitude for the team especially now that it's under new leadership.
+But they're back and the good news is that this has left locals with an awesome sense of gratitude for their beloved team.